 CIA’s Faith Based First Responder training consists of 4 separate courses, 3 of which are consecutive courses, each one building on the last.
-Below is a descirption of all 4 courses.
+Completion of these 3 courses (AIC, PCI, & CBT) is a prerequisite for our Chaplain Commissioning Program.
+Below is a description of all 4 courses.
 If you have questions about the FBFR courses please check out our FBFR FAQ page, or feel free to email us.

 Crisis intervention is not psychotherapy, rather it is a specialized acute emergency mental health intervention which requires specialized training.
 As physical first-aid is to surgery, crisis intervention is to psychotherapy.
 Thus crisis intervention is often called "emotional first-aid".
 This interactive program is designed to teach participants the fundamentals of crisis intervention along with proper protocols for assisting individuals in the throes of crisis situations.
 Those attending the seminar will learn how to administer this emotional first-aid to people by using a variety of intervention techniques including the SAFER-R model.
 Crisis communication techniques including the "diamond structure' model, strategic planning for crisis intervention , and the "resistance, resilience, and recovery" continuum comprise some of the array of techniques and concepts that are covered.
 This training has been helpful to both mental health professionals as well as those inexperienced in the field.
 Participants learn through information presented by the instructor along with scenarios and role-plays enacted throughout the workshop.
 A workbook and notes are provided to assist in the learning process.
 Anyone interested in assisting those experiencing the "fallout" of a critical incident will find this course of great value.
 It has application across a broad spectrum of individual, local, and national emergencies, disasters, and catastrophes.
 Topics include: key terms and concepts; attentive listening and crisis communication techniques; psychological reactions in crisis; mechanisms of action in crisis intervention; avoiding harmful practices; the SAFER model of individual crisis intervention; commonly used crisis and disaster mental health interventions; and self-care issues.